nwankwoGIT/nwankwoGITRepoGIPHYapp/README.md

 Other custom implementations:

-I added an option to trigger the search by pressing the ENTER Key I created short-cut array of buttons with search keys as labels.
-This saves the user key strokes (one of the USER STORIES) If the user does not enter a search count, the App returns the maximum of 30 images.
+I added an option to trigger the search by pressing the ENTER Key - it uses the default search keyword set in the code I created short-cut array of buttons with search keys as labels.
+This saves the user key strokes (one of the USER STORIES) If the user does not enter a search count, the App returns the maximum of 36 images (six rows of six images).
-To get a decent layout for the images, I constrained the display to rows of six images on a large screen.
+To get a decent layout for the images, I constrained the display to rows of six images (36 max) on a large screen.
-This means that when the user enters a search count value that is not a multiple of six, the App returns
+This means that when the user enters a search count value that is not a multiple of six, you get (number entered % 6) rows of images